RIP-IDK-zayan/TT-locks-and-hardwares/README.md

 # TT-locks-and-hardwares
-A website with the details of the shop name tt hardwares
+A website with the details of the shop named tt hardwares